p-society/docs/content/Projects/GC/Abstract/Why GC.md

 2. **Ideology of Self-Reliance in a Technical College**
     Being part of a technical institute, we believe in the ideology of building our own software solutions.
 Our college provides a fertile ground for innovation, experimentation, and practical application of theoretical knowledge.
 Instead of relying on external platforms, we should aim to create, test, and deploy systems that address our unique requirements.
 This not only aligns with the ethos of a technical institution but also provides students with invaluable hands-on experience in software development and deployment.

-3. **Customization and Control**
     Third-party apps often come with limitations in terms of customization and control.
 They are designed for a generic audience and may not cater to the specific nuances of our events.
 By building our own system, we could ensure features tailored to our needs, such as custom reporting, integration with college-specific databases, and role-based access control for organizers, players, and viewers.

-4. **Opportunities for Learning and Collaboration**
 	Developing a broadcast system from scratch would provide an excellent opportunity for students to collaborate across various domains such as backend development, frontend design, data management, and system optimization.
 This project could serve as a real-world testbed for students to learn about real-time data processing, WebSocket communication, and scalable system architecture.

 5. **Showcasing Talent and Building Legacy**
     A homegrown broadcast system would be a testament to the technical prowess of our student community.
 It would serve as a legacy project for future students, inspiring them to take up challenging problems and build solutions that make a difference.